antmelekhin/ansible-role-docker/README.md

   - `stable` (default)
   - `test`

+- `docker_version` The specific version of Docker Engine to install.
+By default, role install latest version.
 - `docker_users` A list of users who will be added to the docker group (default: `[]`).

 Dependencies